jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-05e.md

+---
+heading: Chapter 5b
+title:  "The Old Testament"
+image:  "/covers/12th.jpg"
+description: "The Old Testament also reports that the prophet Elijah did not die on Earth"
+weight: 32
+---

 The traditional translation of shem as "name" has kept the tale unintelligible for generations.
 Why did the ancient residents of Babel—Babylonia—exert themselves to "make a name," why was the "name" to be placed upon "a tower whose top shall